 - Wrap the yarn counter clockwise around the right needle and pull it through the stitch.
 This is just like doing a regular purl.

 - Slide the stitch off your left needle

 Now look at your ptbl.
-If you stretch your work from side to side, you will notice that your ptbl shrinks, rather than expands like a regular purl stitch.
+If you stretch your work from side to side, your ptbl shrinks The “regular” purl stitch expands.
 This is because purling the stitch through the back loop twists it, making the left and right “legs” of the stitch cross.
 The arrows in the photos below point to the columns of ktbl & ptbl stitches.

 The back of a ptbl looks just like a ktbl.
 Therefore, it might be a little easier to see the difference between ptbl and a regular purl stitch by looking at them on the knit side of the fabric.

 Want to Practice Ptbl?

 The beautiful Idril sweater uses Ptbl and ktbl to help accentuate and tighten the neckline edge.
 The lessons in our Idril Knit Along guide you step-by-step through the pattern.
 Check it out at https://knitalongclub.com/course/idril/.